OtherToday/pgcap_toolkit/introduction/what-is-distributed-design.md

 # 〰 Distributed Design?
-### An open source teaching resource for exploring Distributed Design
+### An introduction to the concept of Distributed Design

 ![Centralized, decentralized and distributed network models by Paul Baran (1964)](<../.gitbook/assets/Screenshot 2021-10-26 12.35.09 PM.png>)